Middlesex Centre offers services related to animal care and control.

 Animal Care & Control Services

-Contact Animal Care Centre Lobo if you:
+Contact Hillside Kennels Animal Control if you:

-- Encounter a dog running at large.
+- Encounter a cat or dog running at large.